stauren/vise-ssr/docs/start-develop.md

 $ npm run build
 ```
 After the command finish running, there will be 3 generated bundles:
-- client bundle: the SPA part of the app loaded in the client browser
+- client bundle: the SPA part of the app loaded on the client browser
 - server bundle: aka server render bundle, which transform an app into string or Stream
 - vise hooks bundle: app's specific server logic in [vise hooks](./tapable-hooks.html)